KunleMichaels/nextjs-material-ui-blog/posts/material-ui-toggle-theme.md

 ```
 We firstly create the context ``ToggleThemeContext``.
 This context gets a function that will be used to toggle between dark
 and light mode and initially has an "empty" implementation.
 The actual implementation is specified in the ``ThemeContext.Provider`` definition.

 In the provider, we ``useState`` to keep track of the selected theme.
-Also, the name of this theme gets saved in localStorage.
+Also, the name of this theme gets saved in _localStorage_.
-This makes sure that whenever the user visits the blog, the correct theme gets applied directly by our ``useEffect``.
+This makes sure that whenever the user visits the blog, the correct theme gets applied directly by our ``useEffect``, where the value
+written to _localStorage_ is evaluated.

+As the provider wraps the whole blog, we could make it possible in every component to both toggle and access the current theme.
-This approach works nicely and we can use another React hook – ``useContext`` – in _src/components/TopBar.tsx_ to toggle the selected theme:
+We can use another React hook – ``useContext`` – in _src/components/TopBar.tsx_ to toggle the selected theme and to show either
+the sun or the moon icon on the toggle button, depending on the currently selected theme:
 ```typescript
 export const TopBar = (): ReactElement => {
   const trigger = useScrollTrigger()